 Quitting shows that you know what’s best for yourself, what you won’t stand for anymore, even if the act of quitting might be not be the best decision at the world, timing-wise.
 If you’re quitting something at an uncertain time in your life, whether it’s a job, a manuscript, a relationship, a friendship, a project, life plans, anything, it makes you all the more stronger for making that decision in a bumpy time.
 And you can quit the smaller things too!
 Quit the habits no longer serving you.
 Quit your own pettiness.
 Quit being productive if you don’t feel like it.
 You can quit most things in your life if you have the privilege/safety to.
 While it certainly shakes things up in our lives, ironically it’s the quitting that makes everything else become clear.
 That ‘everything’ being what you need the most right now.
 Like Glennon Doyle quoted on her Instagram: “Quitting is my favourite.
 Every day I quit.
 Every single day… Begin and quit!
 Only way to survive.
 Embrace quitting as a spiritual practice, loves.”

 More recently, I left another job and went through the same process – but again, it was the right thing for me to do at the time.
 In anguish over said execution, how it would be received, what colleagues would think (I know, I shouldn’t care), I did it anyway despite all of that egocentric chatter that gets very loud when you take a risk in any context.
 But after it was done, once more, I felt so much lighter.
 In quitting, I felt like life was in my hands again and I had the privilege to be able to choose to do anything I wanted (or not).
+To emphasise, Privilege (capital P) is the main pointer here – not anyone can up and quit their job because they want to.

 Sometimes you have to quit places.
 Sometimes you’re yearning for a change of scene or your time has simply expired there.
 It makes me sad to think of me quitting London, because that implies that I don’t want to be there anymore and I’m leaving for good, which isn’t necessarily true.
 But generally, sometimes we do need to quit our environment, whether that’s leaving a city, moving to a new place, a new country, a new house, a new county, a new planet; wherever.
 Conversely, you can also quit the idea of constantly moving around and fall in love with putting your roots down, too.
 Quit what doesn’t feel deeply good to/for you, essentially.